pwjablonski/cn-sta-pitch/HOWTOGUIDE.md

 ## Navigating the Slide Show

 Just use the key board arrows or the arrows in the bottom right corner to flip through the slides.
-The slide show also has some great presentation features you can take advantage of.
+The slides also have some great presentation features you can take advantage of.

 - **Speaker Notes** - Press `S` on the Keyboard
 - **Pause** - Press `B`on the Keyboard